MUDITJAINN/Ayurveda-GPT/README.md

 ### Fork the Repository

-1. Navigate to the repository on GitHub: `[Insert Repository URL]`.
+1. Navigate to the repository on GitHub: `https://github.com/MUDITJAINN/Ayurveda-GPT`.
 2. Click the **Fork** button at the top right to create a personal copy of the repository.

 ### Clone the Repository